How to Prepare for Student Loan Payments to Resume Soon

 If you don't already have a budget in place, now may be a good time to start using one.
 A budget is a simple way to help you understand exactly where all of your money is going.

-To make a budget, start by writing down your income and expenses from the last few months to get an idea of where your money is coming from and where it's going.
+To make a budget, start by writing down your income and expenses from the past few months to get an idea of where your money is coming from and where it's going.
 Depending on your comfort level, break out your expenses into different categories—the more categories you have, the easier it will be to make decisions about how to allocate your spending.
+To get started, you can use a budgeting app, your own spreadsheet or whatever works best for you.

 Cut Costs

-It's been a long time since student loan payments were required, and your budget may have changed significantly by now.
+It's been a long time since student loan payments were required, and your budget may have changed significantly since then.
 If you've started using the money that would have otherwise gone to student loan payments for other purposes, you may have to cut back in certain areas of your budget.

 If you've improved your financial footing, however, you could consider putting more toward your student loans than is required.
 Even a little extra every month can shave off months of repayment and hundreds or even thousands of dollars in interest.